She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 The scandal detonated before sunset.

-The DNA result came two days later.
+The DNA test came back two days later.

 Mila was hers.

-Bianca did not attend any of the first hearings.
+Bianca did not attend the first hearings.

 Mila didn’t call her Mom.